HOW PAIN AND ACTIVITY WORK TOGETHER

 Encouraging your patients to increase their activity helps their brain rewire itself so that they can move more easily.
 Some pain or discomfort as they get moving again is normal.
 They may be a little sore, but they are safe.
 Over time, they will become more active and healthy and their pain will likely decrease.

-• How Exercise Reduces Chronic Pain
+- Exercise and Chronic Pain